"We have put forward the following values to ensure the highest level of comfort and safety for you on your journey throughout the Hospital."

 Under the Data Protection Act (1998-2003) you are entitled to apply for a copy of your medical records.

-To apply please write to the Director of Nursing Office or the Medical Records Office, Clane General Hospital, Clane, Co.
+To apply please write to the Susan Rafferty, Data Protection Officer, Clane General Hospital, Clane, Co.
 Kildare with the following details:

 - Full name